vliashenko/Liashenko-Viacheslav-ScandiWeb/README.md

 8) Cart Overlay is closing when a customer is navigated to the Cart page.<br>
 9) Products are fetched for the current category only.<br>
 10) DangerouslySetInnerHTML is dangerous and is no longer appears in code.<br>
-11) The selected color swatch now have a space between the box and the green border.<br>
 <br>
-So for tomorrow I will try  to deal with errors occured on PDP, and it seems like I have found the way to do it.<br>
-Also I will figure out how to set backdrop properly, and will try to deal with all hardcode I got.<br>
 <br>
 Before you run the project be sure the DB is working and run on port localhost:4000.<br>
 <br>